anfema/anfema-k8s/docs/helm/Required_Templates_in_a_Chart.md

 this completely (by `.Values.ingress.enabled`).
 If you do not need routing but do it yourself you can skip this file but you will gain flexibility by including it.
-This definition integrates with a defined ingress deployment (e.g. `ingress-nginx`) to extend it's definition, so if you ever want to run your service with an ingress you have to include this file to be able to define granular routes.
+This definition integrates with a defined ingress deployment (e.g. `ingress-nginx`) to extend its definition, so if you ever want to run your service with an ingress you have to include this file to be able to define granular routes.
 If you don't you only can route complete parts of an URL tree to the service (e.g. everything below `/bla/fasel` goes to the service, reverse